saheethao/CODERS-Bot/README.md

 Used for the CODERS Discord server.

 ## Adding a new command
-Before you proceed it worth noting, you should know basic programming and basic JavaScript to write a command.
-See the refrences below to get started, or if you are already experienced, it is a good place to get some references.
+Before you proceed, for an easier time, you should know basic programming and basic JavaScript to write a command.
+See the refrences below to get started, or if you are already experienced, it's a good place to get some references.

 Commands are added in the commands directory.